hzlmn/week-learning/mongodb.md

   )
   ```

-  - Using operating with query
+  - Using operators with query
   ```js
   db.collection.update(
     { 'age': { '$gt': 21 } },